 Psych Central is the Internet’s largest and oldest independent mental health social network.
 It is run by mental health professionals offering reliable, trustworthy information and over 250 support groups to consumers.

-Unless you’re experiencing a medical emergency caused by substance abuse, behavioral health crises do not require an evaluation at a hospital emergency department.
+Unless you’re experiencing a medical emergency caused by substance use disorder, behavioral health crises do not require an evaluation at a hospital emergency department.
 Using other specialized crisis services, as outlined here, may help connect you more quickly to ongoing resources to support your recovery and avoid a lengthy emergency department visit.

 North Carolina’s publicly funded crisis services—which may be used by anyone regardless of insurance status or ability to pay, can be found by using the NC Department of Health and Human Services directory, searchable by county.